 Let’s start from the other side.
 Since you’re constantly trying to make the lives of hackers harder, for many of them, you must be a very attractive target.
 Have you ever been hacked?

 That’s right!
 But no, I haven’t been hacked.
 Or at least I don’t think so.
 But someone did try to duplicate my Instagram account and started sending out messages to people, reportedly being me.
 But guess what – one of the people the attacker messaged was a colleague of mine.
 And he had a great conversation with that guy, stringing him along, which was hilarious.
 I got all the screenshots of the conversation.
 Although I have never fallen victim to a cyberattack, I always think I could.
-I’m extra careful, being cautious with links I click on as well as with the email attachments and so on.
+I’m extra careful, being cautious with links I click on as well as with the e-mail attachments and so on.

-Sounds like a “hope for the best, expect the worst” approach?
+Sounds like a “Hope for the best, expect the worst” approach.

 Absolutely.
-Sometimes my wife even thinks I’m rather rude on the phone, but I’m just being cautious with unsolicited calls and wary of the worst-case scenario.
+Sometimes, my wife even thinks I’m rather rude on the phone, but I’m just being cautious with unsolicited calls and wary of the worst-case scenario.
 If only more small businesses thought like this too!
 But unfortunately, they tend to think nothing can happen to them, which is a bit outlandish.
 Everyone’s a target, after all.
 Small companies sometimes believe cybercriminals would rather go after the big players, but in fact, hacking 100 small businesses can be way easier to accomplish than going after one massive corporation.

 Quite often, I used to be in touch with loads of sole traders as well as businesses that had less than 50 employees.
 Mostly, they had no idea how vulnerable they really were.
 They often thought they didn’t have the money to implement a cybersecurity solution, even though there are cheap or even free ways to protect a company.
 When I gave them basic advice like recommending using two-factor authentication, they often asked: “What’s that?
 That sounds expensive.”
 They were just leaving the windows wide open to attacks.
 For many of them, this was a fatal error.

 In your recent piece, you wrote about how you went undercover – masked as a TV assistant producer, Jack – to hack the network of a luxurious golf club.
-And you succeeded; the staff even left you alone with the company devices, potentially allowing you to exploit the whole network.
+And you succeeded; the staff even left you alone with the company devices, potentially allowing you to possibly exploit the whole network.
 What should have been done differently from their side?

-First, they should have asked for some sort of ID, especially if I was going 'behind the counter' so to speak, wanting to stick a USB drive into their machines.
+First, they should have asked for some sort of ID, especially if I was going behind the counter, so to speak, wanting to stick a USB drive into their machines.
 This is a basic security no-no. But since I visited the golf club a week before to introduce myself, saying how lovely their course was, which was obviously very flattering for them, they thought they already knew me and trusted me.
 Also, I did not expect to see a Windows XP machine (the XP operating system has been unsupported since 2014), which was even connected to the point-of-sale machine.
 Another no-go.
 Such machines can even be remotely attacked.
 The devices should have been on the latest operating system.
 Many small businesses have their devices running on outdated systems since they think when it’s not broken, there’s no point fixing it – but in fact, it’s a huge vulnerability.
 This golf club stores huge amounts of data, mostly of very wealthy people, and this data could potentially be worth more than a financial attack.
 And therefore, it’s very tempting for hackers.

 Are such cyber-physical attacks a common strategy of cybercriminals?

 Especially before the pandemic, I read a lot about criminals attempting to get into databases physically.
 Sometimes they pretend to be a workman, or a postal worker.
-Now it’s not that easy anymore since there are fewer people in the offices and it is harder for the hackers to hide.
+Now it’s not that easy anymore since there are less people in the offices and it is harder for the hackers to hide.
 But I do feel that when people start returning to the office, such attacks might resurface more often, with cybercriminals putting face masks on, using a valid reason to hide their identities even better.
 Cyber and physical security need to be considered all at once.
 Preventing the attack from happening is a far better strategy than dealing with the aftermath.